CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    Doubling kP again to 16 still looks fine, to 32 is still fine, 64 finally has significant overshoot.
 I double kD to 8 and that overshoot is gone.

-   So I doule kP again to 128, then to 256 where I notice it oscillates a bit.
+   So I double kP again to 128, then to 256 where I notice it oscillates a bit.
 I try to stop this oscillation by increasing kD to 16, then to 32 where I notice it's always oscillating.
 This means I've reached the limit of the system, and need to back off on gains a bit.

    I reduce kD back to 16 where I notice a bit of oscillation on its way to the setpoint, and start dialing back kP.
 I start with a kP of 200, where it's overdamped and oscillating on its way to the setpoint.
 So I reduce kD to 12.